History of the Puritans under Elizabeth I: Renewed calls for Presbyterianism

-Martin Marprelate, 1588–89, and response
+Martin Marprelate, 1588–1589, and response

-In 1588–89, a series of virulently anti-episcopal tracts were published under the pseudonym of Martin Marprelate.
+In 1588–1589, a series of virulently anti-episcopal tracts were published under the pseudonym of Martin Marprelate.
 These Marprelate tracts, likely published by Job Throckmorton and Welsh publisher John Penry, denounced the bishops as agents of Antichrist, the strongest possible denunciation for Christians.
 The Marprelate tracts called the bishops "our vile servile dunghill ministers of damnation, that viperous generation, those scorpions."

-Unfortunately for the Puritans, the mid- to late-1580s saw a number of the defenders of the Puritans in the English government die: Francis Russell, 2nd Earl of Bedford in 1585; Robert Dudley, 1st Earl of Leicester in 1588; and Francis Walsingham in 1590.
-In these circumstances, Richard Bancroft (John Whitgift's chaplain) led a crackdown against the Puritans.
-Cartwright and eight other Puritan leaders were imprisoned for eighteen months, before facing trial in the Star Chamber.
+In the mid- to late-1580s several defenders of the Puritans in the English government died: Francis Russell, 2nd Earl of Bedford in 1585; Robert Dudley, 1st Earl of Leicester in 1588; and Francis Walsingham in 1590.
+In these circumstances, Richard Bancroft (Whitgift's chaplain) led a crackdown against the Puritans.
+Cartwright and eight other Puritan leaders were imprisoned for 18 months, before facing trial in the Star Chamber.
 The conventicles were disbanded.

-Some Puritans followed Robert Browne's lead and withdrew from the Church of England.
-A number of those separatists were arrested in the woods near Islington in 1593, and John Greenwood and Henry Barrowe were executed for advocating separatism.
-Followers of Greenwood and Barrowe fled to the Netherlands, and would form the basis of the Pilgrims, who would later found the Plymouth Colony.
+Some Puritans followed Browne's lead and withdrew from the Church of England.
+Several of those separatists were arrested in the woods near Islington in 1593, and John Greenwood and Henry Barrowe were executed for advocating separatism.
+Followers of Greenwood and Barrowe fled to the Netherlands and formed the basis of the Pilgrims, who later founded the Plymouth Colony in North America.

 1593 also saw the English parliament pass the Religion Act (35 Elizabeth c.
 1) and the Popish Recusants Act (35 Elizabeth c.
 2), which provided that those worshipping outside the Church of England had three months in which to either conform to the Church of England or else abjure the realm, forfeiting their lands and goods to the crown, with failure to abjure being a capital offence.
 Although these acts were directed against Roman Catholics who refused to conform to the Church of England, on their face they also applied to many of the Puritans.
 Although no Puritans were executed under these laws, they remained a constant threat and source of anxiety to the Puritans.